bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 A Neimoidian’s wealthy Colony world located near Kuat.
 Neimoidians are descendants of the Duros.
 They purchased and colonized a planet adjacent to the Kuat system, establishing it as their homeworld, Neimoidia; however, they diverged due to differing environments and cultures.
 It serves as one of the premier "Purse Worlds" for the high-ranking Neimoidian executives of the Trade Federation (ranking highest among its sister worlds, Deko Neimoidia and Koru Neimoidia).
 The planet is famous for its stunning, opulent cities built on massive suspension bridges spanning misty mountain chasms, where the elite locked away their vast fortunes.

 * **Rakata Prime (Lehon)**
 A breathtaking tropical world of pristine oceans and scattered islands tucked away in the Unknown Regions.
-Tens of thousands of years ago, it served as the capital of the Infinite Empire—a cruel, dominant civilization ruled by the Rakata species.
+Tens of thousands of years ago, it served as the capital of the Infinite Empire?a cruel, dominant civilization ruled by the Rakata species.
 The planet once orbited the Star Forge, an ancient, dark side-fueled automated shipyard capable of forging entire fleets.

 * **Ruusan**
 A legendary Mid Rim world situated near the borders of Hutt Space.
 In 1032 BBY, it became the battlefield for the final, apocalyptic war between the old Jedi Order and the Army of Light against the Sith Brotherhood of Darkness.
 Following the perceived extinction of the Sith (save for Darth Bane, who survived to create the Rule of Two), the valley where the final thought bomb detonated became a sacred, haunted landmark known as the Valley of the Jedi.